Best Rangefinder for Hunting

 Vortex Optics Ranger Laser Rangefinders

-Vortex is one of the most trusted and renowned names when it comes about hunting gears and the Vortex Laser Rangefinder is undoubtedly one of their finest creations.
+Vortex is one of the most trusted and renowned names when it comes to hunting gears and the Vortex Laser Rangefinder is undoubtedly one of their finest creations.
 It has a range of a whopping 1500-yards and it’s loaded with intuitive features which will make your hunting experience even more enjoyable and precise.

 The Vortex Laser has a compact and sleek design.
 It has a dimension of 5 x 4.1 x 2.7 inches and weighs around 12 ounces.
-It comes with multi-coated lenses that deliver best light transmission.
+It comes with multi-coated lenses that deliver the best light transmission.

 The best part is, it’s absolutely waterproof and fog-proof so you can carry this bad boy even in the harshest environmental conditions.
-It also has textured and rubber armor which provides extra protection against fall and helps to have a better grip on it as well.
-If you want to spend some money on your hunting rangefinder, I assure it’ll be the best choice.
+It also has textured and rubber armor which provides extra protection against falls and helps to have a better grip on it as well.
+If you want to spend some money on your hunting rangefinder, I assure you it’ll be the best choice.

 It features an HCD mode display which is easy to read.
 This rangefinder is an excellent option for expert hunters who intend to go for long-range shots.
 The display of the Vortex is very accurate hence, you’ll get better visibility under various light conditions.
 Also, the HCD display offers a high level of performance as it increases the sharpness of the rangefinder.

 The Vortex Laser also comes with Line of Sight (LOS).
-This mode is suitable for rifle shooters who use ballistic drop data card, PDAs with ballistic programs, or shooting a distance beyond 500 yards.
+This mode is suitable for rifle shooters who use ballistic drop data cards, PDAs with ballistic programs, or shooting a distance beyond 500 yards.